Africa Safari delivers experiences such as these water crossings by Wildebeest on their migration.

 Day Notes:

 After breakfast, you will be collected from the hotel and set off towards Lake Manyara National Park.
 The spectacular reserve is located at the north-western corner of Lake Manyara, a hallow soda lake, which lies at the foot of the Great Rift Valley’s western escarpment.
-We enjoy a scenic drive in the park known not only for its large flocks of flamingos, but also for the elusive tree-climbing lions.
+We enjoy a scenic drive in the park known not only for its large flocks of flamingos, but also for the elusive tree climbing lions.

 Transfer Time: ~3 hours